What are the best acoustic guitar strings for beginners?

 When you walk into your local music shop or scour our website searching for your first set of acoustic guitar strings, you’re met with a multitude of choice.
 As somebody who is new to the guitar, a huge number of options can feel quite overwhelming; we can sympathise as we’ve all been there and asked the same questions:

 “What do all these funny numbers mean?”

 It’s important to ensure that you buy a set of strings that’s been specially designed for acoustic guitars.
-Our website has a category dedicated to Acoustic Guitar Strings and most sets will have the words splashed across the front of their packaging so if you keep your eye out for these things, you won’t go too far wrong.
+Our website has a category dedicated to Acoustic Guitar Strings and most sets will have the words splashed across the front of their packaging so if you keep your eye out for these things, you're heading in the right direction.

-This may seem an obvious point to start off with, but, as you continue your guitar playing journey, you’ll see the distinct differences between sets for different guitar types.
+This may seem an obvious point to start off with, however, as you continue your guitar playing journey you’ll begin to notice the distinct differences between sets for different guitar types.
 For example, a set of electric guitar strings won’t sound great if they’re strung on an acoustic guitar and vice-versa!
 With this in mind, it’s always advisable to buy a set of strings that’s been designed for the task at hand.

-This may be one of the first questions you ask yourself?
-After all, there’s just so many to choose from.
+This may be one of the first questions you ask yourself.
+After all, there are just so many to choose from.
 In theory, you can choose a set of acoustic strings from any brand.
-However, our advice is to choose a set from one of the popular name brands such as D’Addario, Ernie Ball, Rotosound or Martin.
-If you stick to a set of strings from these guys you’ll be getting a well made, well-priced product that will suit most steel strung acoustic guitars.
+However, when starting out our advice is to choose a set from one of the popular name brands such as D’Addario, Ernie Ball, Rotosound or Martin.
+If you stick to a set of strings from these guys you’ll be getting a well-made, well-priced product that will suit most steel strung acoustic guitars.